zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 Remember, we want to show a recommendation to our employee when the customer he's speaking to it a likely candidate to buy Y Box Games.

+### 1. Grant the APEX application access to the schema with the predictions

 For the APEX application (schema WORKSHOPATP) to be able to access the prediction results, we have to give it access to the machine learning schema (MLUSER1).

 ```